kmesh-net/kmesh/CONTRIBUTING.md

 *Example:* a Kmesh issue should be opened to [Kmesh-net/Kmesh](https://github.com/Kmesh-net/Kmesh/issues).

 Please follow the prompted submission guidelines while opening an issue.

+## AI Guidance

+Using AI tools to help write your PR is acceptable, but as the author, you are responsible for understanding every change.
+Do not leave the first review of AI generated changes to the reviewers, verify the changes (code review, testing, etc.) before submitting your PR.
+Reviewers may ask questions about your AI-assisted code, and if you cannot explain why a change was made, the PR will be closed.
+When responding to review comments, please do so without relying on AI tools.
+Reviewers want to engage directly with you, not with generated responses.
+If you used AI tools in preparing your PR, please disclose this in the "Special notes for your reviewer" section.
+All contributions must follow the contributions policies and use commit messages that align with the policy.
+Large AI generated PRs and AI generated commit messages are discouraged.

 ## Contributor Workflow